Watts vs. Watt-hours

 Buffer Matters

-The calculator adds conservative buffer so the first recommendation tier is not razor-thin.
+The calculator adds conservative buffer for battery losses, startup behavior, and real-world runtime variance.
 A larger comfort tier is also shown when you want more breathing room.

 Interactive Calculator